vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD07_DEMO.md

 22. To create the namespace, at the bottom of the dialog box, click **Create**, and then wait until the namespace is active.
 23. In the **Dashboard**, under the **All Resources** tile, you should see your newly created service bus.
 Click it.
      >**Note:** If you cannot see the service bus, click **See more** to access the full list of resources.
 Alternatively, you can expand the tile by dragging its bottom-right corner.
-24. In the service bus box, on the menu on the left, click the **Shared access policies**, and then click **RootManageSharedAccessKey**.
+24. In the service bus box, on the menu on the left, click the **Shared access policies** tab, and then click **RootManageSharedAccessKey**.
 25. In the box that opens to the right, click the **Copy** icon on the right side of the **Primary Key** text box.
 26. If you are prompted to allow access to your Clipboard, click **Allow access**.
 27. Close the dialog box, and then return to Visual Studio 2017.